scrapinghub/portia/docs/getting-started.rst

 Creating a project and spider
 -----------------------------

 To create a new project, begin by entering the site's URL in the navigation bar at the top of the page and clicking ``Start``.
-Portia can be used as a web browser, and you can navigate to pages you want to extract data from and create new samples.
+Portia acts like a web browser, allowing you to navigate to relevant pages and create samples to extract data from similar pages.
 Clicking ``Start`` should create a new project along with a spider for the website, and you should see the loaded web page:

 .. image:: _static/portia-new-project.png
     :alt: Newly created project